Adoption assessment stage one

 During stage one you might also be asked to gain additional childcare experience.
 This may be by volunteering at a nursery or preschool.
 You will be advised if we think this is necessary.

+During stage one you will take part in a three-day training course.
 This will help you find out more about what it means to adopt and whether this is right for you and your family.

 Applicants will be required to complete a workbook which will need to be completed before they can move on to Stage 2.
 The workbook is not hard to complete, it just requires applicants to provide some information about themselves, do some reading and complete some exercises.
 It will be available in electronic or hard copy form.